FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 even if they are not required by MLRsearch specification.
 But it is RECOMMENDED for those implementations to support missing attributes by providing reasonable default values.
+{::comment}

+    [MB178]: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.

+    [VP179]: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.

+{:/comment}

 For example, implementations with Goal Initial Trial Durations may also require users to specify "how quickly" should Trial Durations increase.